AlexKuchynskyi/Bash-Scripts/README.md

 [cron_conf](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/cron_conf) script creates cron's task for logrotate running to rotate specified by user log file each 2 minutes.

 [process_terminate](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/process_terminate) script cheks the system processes and sends the TERM signal to the processes which use more RSS memory than N specified by user.

+[correct_IP](https://github.com/AlexKuchynskyi/Bash-Scripts/blob/master/check_IP) script gets as an input possible IP-address and checks whether the user input string is the correct IP-address or not.